keeratKaur18/Face_Recognition_Attendance_System/README.md

 # Face_Recognition_Attendance_System
+## Description
-This is Face Recognition Web based application which detects and recognizes faces by comparing the encodings to the encodings of the input images and systematically prints the names and time of detection.
+This is a Face Recognition Attendance Web based application which detects and recognizes faces by comparing the encodings to the encodings of the input images and systematically prints the names and time of detection on the click of a button!
+##Problem Statement